stschmaltz/stschmaltz/README.md

 - **Drumming:** 🥁 I enjoy playing drums, mostly learning covers for my garage band.
 - **Gaming:** 🎮 I'm a lifelong gamer and love a variety of games.
 Elden Ring and Hades are my current favourites.
 - **Snowboarding:** 🏂 Love hitting the mountains and enjoying the snow as much as possible.
-- **Music:** 🎧 Playing music is a more recent hobby of mine, but I've loved listening to it my whole life
+- **Music:** 🎧 Playing music is a recent-ish hobby of mine, but I've loved listening to it my whole life